-- The Welcome Center workstation will be limited to full time Ramah Darom staff only and no guests will be allowed to use the office area for personal work.
+- The Welcome Center workstations will be limited to full-time Ramah Darom staff only and no guests will be allowed to use the office area for personal work.

 - Facility staff will follow a scheduled routine of wiping down tabletops, chairs, handrails, doors and doorknobs of activity spaces multiple times a day.
 Facility staff will also include public bathrooms throughout the campus in the scheduled cleaning rotation, and a “cleaned/waiting to be cleaned” signage system will be implemented to communicate bathroom availability.

-- Water fountains will be discontinued from use, and water bottle filling stations will be set up throughout the campus.
+- Water fountains will be unavailable for use, and water bottle filling stations will be set up throughout the campus.

 Food Service & Dining